FlexElect Reimbursement Accounts

 - If you're changing your enrollment due to a permitting event, check Item C.

 - If you're canceling your enrollment, check Item D.

 Section 3 - Name:

 Print your first name, middle initial, and last name.

 Section 5 - Total Monthly Amount to be Deducted:

-If you're enrolling in a medical account, enter the total amount in Item 5A you want deducted from your paycheck each month and deposited in your medical account.
-If you're enrolling in a dependent care account, enter the total amount in Item 5B you want deducted from your paycheck each month and deposited in your dependent care account.
+If you're enrolling in a Medical Reimbursement Account, enter the total amount in Item 5A you want deducted from your paycheck each month and deposited in your Medical Reimbursement Account.
+If you're enrolling in a Dependent Care Reimbursement Account, enter the total amount in Item 5B you want deducted from your paycheck each month and deposited in your Dependent Care Account.

 Section 6 - SCO Use Only: